arduino/help-center-content/content/Software Support/IDE Settings/Enable-autocomplete-in-IDE-2.md

 id: 4406711538450
 ---

-Arduino IDE 2 introduces *Editor Quick Suggestions*.
-When it is enabled, Arduino IDE will provide suggestions to automatically complete code as you type.
-Editor Quick Suggestions is sometimes referred to as "autocomplete".
+Arduino IDE 2 introduces **Editor Quick Suggestions**.
+When enabled, Arduino IDE will provide suggestions to automatically complete code as you type.
+Editor Quick Suggestions is sometimes referred to as **autocomplete**.

+---

 Follow these steps to enable Editor Quick Suggestions: